 The academic day ends at 3:10 P.M.
 During afternoon dismissal, teachers will escort their individual classes to the hall where students are supervised during dismissal.
 Lower School Safety Patrol members will assist with afternoon carpool.
-Parents will receive name cards for carpool and are asked to display them in the windshield of their cars for afternoon carpool.
+Parents will receive name cards for carpool and are asked to display the name card by hanging it from the rearview mirror of their car for afternoon carpool.
 Students will be called to dismissal stations for pick up.
 Bus students may proceed directly to the buses for loading as the classes arrive at their designated areas for carpool.
 Parents who wish to park and pick up students, should proceed to the end door closest to the Pre-Kindergarten classrooms.
-Students who have not been picked up by 3:25 will be escorted to the After-School Care Program.
+Individuals picking up students must present the students' car tag at the door to receive the student.
+Individuals who have not been picked up by 3:25 will be escorted to the After-School Care Program.